mathangisd/qr-code-component/README.md

 ### Useful resources

 [HTML and CSS course](https://www.youtube.com/watch?v=-8ORfgUa8ow&list=PLnHJACx3NwAdT_8forzXYvx0o4A2VnoHX) - by amazing instructor [John Smilga](https://johnsmilga.com/) - This course helped me understand many basics of HTML and CSS.
+[How to Center a Div Using CSS Grid](https://www.sitepoint.com/css-grid-center-element/) - Fimber Elemuwa: This link explains how to center a div using css grid.
 [Different ways to center a div on a page](https://dev.to/abthakur/different-ways-to-center-a-div-in-a-webpage-5enn) - Ayushman Bilas Thakur: This link was useful in showing the different ways to center a div.

 ## Author